unipartdigital/udes-open/addons/udes_mrp/README.md

 # udes_mrp

-UDES Odoo module for MRP.
+This module adds the following features to MRP Odoo Community Edition:
+* Raw Materials Pick List for manufacturing orders